somabadri/spotifyStatsApp/README.md

-# Getting Started with Create React App
+# Spotify Stats Application

-Single Page web application that utilizes the Spotify Web API and returns the top ten artist and track of the logged in user.
+Single Page web application that utilizes the Spotify Web API and returns the top ten artists and tracks of the logged in user.